 Acrylic plastic should also undergo a basic cleaning and drying before gluing.
 Remove any dirt, dust, or oils that may have accumulated on the acrylic during handling or storage.
 Acrylic plastics should follow specific cleaning guidelines.
 Commercial cleansers like specially formulated product, Novus #1 offers a simple cleaning solution.
 Alternately, use lukewarm water, mild soap, and a soft cloth on the acrylic’s surface and area that you plan to glue together.

 Next, position the acrylic plastic pieces in the exact positions you would like them to be glued.
 Then secure the acrylic plastic pieces using clamps, wooden blocks, or by having another person hold the acrylic firmly in place.
 Once the acrylic plastic pieces have been arranged to the desired configuration, it’s time to apply the solvent-based acrylic glue.

 3. Apply the Glue

-4. Allow Adhesion to Take Place
+4. Allow the Adhesive to Set/Cure

 Looking for acrylic plastic for your next project?
 Take a look at our wide selection of acrylic plastic products.
 Or, if you have additional questions, contact us today.